Photonics, metamaterials, liquid crystals, plasmonics, terahertz science, computational electromagnetics

 In 2010, he was a Postdoctoral Fellow of the Research Committee of the AUTH and in 2011 a Post-doctoral Research Fellow of the Greek States Scholarship Foundation and a Visiting Research Fellow at the Department of Electronics Technology, Carlos III University of Madrid.
 He subsequently moved under a two-year Intra-European Marie-Curie Fellowship to the Institute for Microelectronics and Microsystems of the Italian National Research Council of Italy, Rome, where he is currently employed as a Researcher.

-His research interests include the design and analysis of photonic/plasmonic waveguiding and free-space components, tunable metamaterials and components for electromagnetic wave manipulation, as well as the study of liquid-crystal physics.
-He is the author or coauthor of more than 65 scientific papers in international journals and 2 book chapters.
+His current research interests include the investigation of photonic/plasmonic waveguides, tunable metamaterials and metasurfaces, and the interaction between electromagnetic waves and liquid crystals.
+He is the author or coauthor of more than 70 scientific papers in international journals and 2 book chapters.